 Mayor’s Sustainability Commission

-The commission also has developed a sustainable purchasing policy, laying out guidelines for how the city can make purchases in the most eco-friendly ways.
-In 2011, the commission drafted guidelines for expanding Farmers’ Markets throughout the city, so fresh produce can be made available to residents in all parts of our community.
+The Commission also has developed a sustainable purchasing policy, laying out guidelines for how the city can make purchases in the most eco-friendly ways.
+In 2011, the Commission drafted guidelines for expanding Farmers’ Markets throughout the City, so that fresh produce can be made available to residents in all parts of our community.

 For more information about this commission, contact Melinda Glasgow at (501) 371-4646.

 Ben Brenner Judy Watts

 Nancy Landrum Uta Meyer